-- Prepare the syllabi for various courses keeping in view the objectives of the institute, interest of the stakeholders and state / National requirements for the consideration and approval of academic council. - Suggest HoDs for improving teaching and evaluation techniques - Prepare panel of experts for appointment as examiners - Guide the department with respect to, teaching, extension and other academic activities in the departments - Perform any other function assigned by the AC.
+- Prepare the scheme of study, examination and syllabi for various courses keeping in view the vision /mission objectives of the institute, interest of the stakeholders and State / National requirements for the consideration and approval of academic council. - Suggest HoDs for improving teaching and evaluation techniques.

+- Prepare panel of experts for appointment as examiners. - Guide the department with respect to teaching, research, extension and other academic activities. - Perform any other function assigned by the AC.